top of page

 I lovvvvve painting so much!

 But I thought it would be fun to put a little spin on this, and make it into a writing session.
-And it's something you can do as a social event or even by yourself.
-The criteria?
-A glass of sparkling wine and a little notebook.
+And it’s something you can do as a social event or even just by yourself.

 And if you are in a group, share your writing together and come up with your own challenges and time stamps to complete them.
-You could do a word count, a theme everyone has to stick to, really anything to hit that goal.
+You could do a word count, a theme everyone has to stick to, or really anything to hit that goal.

-If you already have what you need in your kitchen to whip up a drink, then this is going to be completely free and super easy.
-You can even incorporate writing into your morning when you have that first cup of coffee after getting out of bed.
+If you already have what you need in your kitchen to whip up a drink, then this is going to be free and super easy.
+You can even incorporate writing into your morning routine when you have that first cup of coffee after getting out of bed.

 I do this all the time.
 I don’t even think about it.
 If I’m getting out my laptop to write, I’m bringing a freshly made cup of coffee with me.